Raymond.CC Blog

 10 Ways to Easily Create Charts Online Without Using Excel or Any Software

 Whenever you have a lot of text in a document or on a webpage, it can look quite boring to read, especially if there’s nothing in there to break it up a bit.
-Apart from images, one of the ways you can draw people’s attention to numbers or statistics is by the use of a chart or graph.
+Apart from images, one of the ways you can draw people’s attention to numbers or statistics is by the use of charts or graphs.
 Instead of providing only sets of numbers, a graphical display can be much easier to read and understand and takes far less time for the reader to process the raw data.

 Of course, Office software such as Microsoft’s Excel provides a pretty easy way to create charts based on the data in the worksheet but if you want a chart for your website or document without having to resort to software you might not have installed, there are other ways to do it.
 As long as you have an internet connection, the easiest way to create a chart is by using one of the many online services to create one for you.